ono-midori/ono-midori.github.io/techs/zguide.md

 The differences are:

 - We use a DEALER socket instead of REQ, so we emulate REQ with an empty delimiter frame before each request and each response.
-- We don’t retry requests; if the application needs to retry, it can do this itself.
+- We don't retry requests; if the application needs to retry, it can do this itself.
 - We break the synchronous send method into separate send and recv methods.
 - The send method is asynchronous and returns immediately after sending.
 The caller can thus send a number of messages before getting a response.
 - The recv method waits for (with a timeout) one response and returns that to the caller.

-And here’s the corresponding client test program, which sends 100,000 messages and then receives 100,000 back:
+And here's the corresponding client test program, which sends 100,000 messages and then receives 100,000 back:

 ```c++
 //